81st Academy Awards: Winners and nominees

 The nominees for the 81st Academy Awards were announced on January 22, 2009, at 5:38 p.m.
 PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Sid Ganis, president of the Academy, and the actor Forest Whitaker.
 The Curious Case of Benjamin Button received the most nominations with thirteen (the ninth film to garner that many nominations); Slumdog Millionaire came in second with ten.
-This would be the fifth year that all five best picture nominee were also nominated for best director, it would also be the last due to the academy extending the number of best picture nominees from five to ten for the following ceremonies.
+This would be the fifth year that all five Best Picture nominees were also nominated for Best Director; it would also be the last due to the Academy extending the number of Best Picture nominees from five to ten for the following ceremonies.

 The winners were announced during the awards ceremony on February 22, 2009.
 Slumdog Millionaire was the eleventh film to win Best Picture without any acting nominations.
 Sean Penn became the ninth person to win Best Lead Actor twice.
 Best Supporting Actor winner Heath Ledger became the second performer to win a posthumous acting Oscar.
 The first actor to receive this distinction was Peter Finch, who posthumously won Best Actor for Network two months after his death in January 1977.
 Coincidentally, both actors were the first native Australians to win Oscars in their respective categories.
 With its six nominations, WALL•E tied with 1991's Beauty and the Beast as the most nominated animated film in Oscar history.